 For Belton and others, the Kyoto event underscored the potential risks of adopting a practice or tradition from another culture without proper guidance.
 To mitigate against such risks, she emphasizes the importance of “working with people from that culture to fully understand and co-curate experiences that help to ensure there is low risk of appropriation, imperialism, or misinterpretation.”

 Other IRI attendees, like Yuuta Kawasaki, a student at Ritsumeikan University, spoke to the value of being part of an international learning community.
-Kawasaki was able to place her university’s contemplative education curriculum within a larger global context.
-As a result, she and her university colleagues now plan to connect with scholars in other parts of the world to pursue joint research.
+Kawasaki was able to place his university’s contemplative education curriculum within a larger global context.
+As a result, he and his university colleagues now plan to connect with scholars in other parts of the world to pursue joint research.

 Still others commended the IRI’s inter-disciplinary and inter-generational design, and the bridging of theory and practice.
 “A distinctive strength of the conference was bringing together scholars from a wide range of disciplines—history, philosophy, neuroscience, and psychology—to share research findings,” remarked Clark Chilson, Associate Professor of Religious Studies at the University of Pittsburgh.